justinnobledev/OneInTheChamber/README.md

 # OneInTheChamber
-A "One in the Chamber like gamemode for Counter-Strike: Global Offensive
+A "One in the Chamber" like gamemode for Counter-Strike: Global Offensive